Getting Started on the Hub

 Option 1: Joining an account when registering

 To find out if your community or institution has an account when registering, click the ‘Join’ button underneath the account type of your choice.
-This will lead you to a page that enables you to browse the accounts currently registered on the Hub.
+This will lead you to a page where you can browse the accounts currently registered on the Hub.

 To request to join an account, select the account and follow the prompts.
 If you request to join an account, information from your profile will be sent to the account to identify who you are.